thiagoc-machado/GeoAlert/frontend/README.md

 - ✅ Favicon and HTML metadata updated
 - ✅ Responsive design with consistent UX
 - ✅ Tests with **Vitest** and 100% pass rate
+- ✅ `Dockerfile.dev` with Vite hot reload for development
+- ✅ `Dockerfile` for static production build with Nginx

 ---